Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 For dessert, Tennessee whiskey goes well with fruit-based treats or apple pie.

-Both spirits are great in cooking too.
+Both spirits are great at cooking, too.
 They make sauces and marinades taste better.
 At Kentucky’s Bourbons Bistro, you can try over 130 bourbons and find new pairings.

-Bourbon must be at least 51% corn to be called bourbon.
-This makes it sweet, perfect for desserts like Crème Brulee or vanilla ice cream.
+Bourbon must be at least 51% corn this makes it sweet, perfect for desserts like Crème Brulee or vanilla ice cream.
 Bourbon with buttered popcorn is also a great snack.

 Leave a Comment